61 Different Types of Spoons & Their Uses

 These feature a perforated bowl to help you scoop out and sieve loose tea from a cup of tea.
 The handle ends in a sharp spike so you can shove it into a teapot spout to unclog it from other loose tea.

-These are specifically for serving mustard.
+These are specifically for serving various types of mustard.
 They are small and have an elongated, deep bowl situated in parallel with the straight, long handle.
 This lets you dip straight into a mustard jar and pull right back out.

 A panja is a rice spoon found in India.
 It features a flat surface and four finger-shaped indentations, found to make it easier to scoop and serve rice.
 The end of the handle often has a loop to tie off a string for easy storage.